anegg0/gr0wing-hugo/content/posts/2012-09-11-burnout-a-safety-guide.md

 Those type of objectives put you on the treadmill of exhaustion, especially if you have a tendency to overdo yourself.

-I dealt with that for around 15 years, this &#8220;Go Big&#8221; mindset fueled me to high accomplishments at first, then I usually collapsed and sometimes totally lost interest in what I was doing.
+I dealt with that for around 15 years, this "Go Big" mindset fueled me to high accomplishments at first, then I usually collapsed and sometimes totally lost interest in what I was doing.

 I solve that by chunking up big projects into smaller, reasonable bits.
 I also define them CLEARLY: it&#8217;s not enough to say that I want a raise next year, I try to define exactly how much and at what date I want that done.